Umuzi-org/ACN-syllabus/content/topics/messaging/bridging-course-intro/_index.md

 That means that if anything is ambiguous or confusing, we need to sort things out so that it makes sense.

 We won't be spoonfeeding you though.
 We want to turn you into a professional.
 Professionals overcome problems and seek understanding.
-So if you ask a question that you should be able to figure out on your own we might tell you to go figure it out.
+So if you ask a question that you should be able to figure out on your own, we might tell you to go figure it out.
 Don't take it personally.

 **Seeking understanding is like a gym for your brain.**